binaryphile/concorde/README.md

 Now we could test `mymain` in `myscript_shpec.bash`, but I think we'll hold off until it does something more than just call `hello`.
-We've already got testing `hello` covered.
+We've already got `hello`'s tests covered.

 Sourcing Features Correctly
 ---------------------------